AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 To help you better understand how and when you should use the [!DNL LiveRamp - Onboarding] destination, here is a sample use case that Adobe Experience Platform customers can solve by using this destination.

-As a marketer, I want to send audiences from Adobe Experience Platform to onboard identities into [!DNL LiveRamp Connect] so that I can target users on [!DNL CTV] platforms, using the [!DNL Ramp ID] identifier.
+As a marketer, I want to send audiences from Adobe Experience Platform to onboard identities into [!DNL LiveRamp Connect] so that I can target users on mobile, open web, social, and [!DNL CTV] platforms, using the [!DNL Ramp ID] identifier.

 ## Prerequisites {#prerequisites}